Most Famous Tennis Logos

 Logo Davis Cup

 The Davis Cup logo embodies prestige and competitive spirit in tennis.
-The tournament’s symbol features a green circle with a white curve resembling the trajectory of a tennis ball.
-This symbolically points to the game and unity of participating nations, annually competing for the renowned silver trophy.
+The tournament’s symbol features a green circle with a white curve resembling a tennis ball’s trajectory.
+This symbolically points to the game and the unity of the participating nations, who annually compete for the renowned silver trophy.
 Originating from Dwight Davis’s idea in the early 20th century, the Davis Cup became the most prestigious men’s team competition.
-National teams’ participation and match character make the tournament a unique tennis event.
-Its identity reflects heritage and respect, highlighting the international character of a competition gathering the world’s best players.
+The participation of national teams and the character of the matches make the tournament a unique tennis event.
+Its identity reflects heritage and respect, highlighting the international character of a competition that brings together the world’s best players.

 WTA (Women’s Tennis Association)